-Risk Assessment

-Throughout these visits, we collect data on the farm and the grower so that we can assess the risk level of each farm.
+Risk Assessment Throughout these visits, we collect data on the farm and from the grower so that we can assess the risk level of each farm.
 These risk assessments allow us to focus our training and monitoring on higher risk growers.

-Addressing Incidents

-In respect of mitigation of risk and addressing any potential violations of ALP, if it is determined that there is a violation of the ALP policy and/or applicable regulations, the field technician will record it in our Growers Management SystemTM (GMS), our awardwinning, in-house mobile grower data management tool.
+Addressing Incidents In respect of mitigation of risk and addressing any potential violations of ALP, if it is determined that there is a violation of the ALP policy and/or applicable regulations, the field technician will record the violation in SENTRISM, our parent company Pyxus' track-and-trace platform.
+SENTRI has the capability to track more than 800 data points throughout the supply chain, including ALP violations.
 The field staff will begin communication with the grower and worker to obtain additional information about the relationship.
 The field staff will then remind the grower about their contractual obligations regarding forced labor and develop an action plan to resolve the situation.
 On a follow-up visit, the field staff will check on the situation and determine whether the individual(s) is still at risk.
 If the situation has been resolved, the case will be closed.
 If not, the field staff will seek guidance from his or her superior on next steps.
 While our primary goal is to drive continuous improvement, if a grower does not demonstrate a willingness to address and permanently resolve the issue, we reserve the right to terminate or not renew a contract.

-Identifying Trends

-Throughout farm monitoring, we focus on identification of the root cause of a human rights abuse.
-Through data collected within GMS, our agronomists and field teams can actively work to identify trends within select geographical areas.
+Identifying Trends Through our farm monitoring, we focus on identification of the root cause of a human rights abuse.
+Through data collected within SENTRI, our agronomists and field teams can actively work to identify trends within select geographical areas or types of farms.